-Monika Westphal has a B.A. in Business Administration with Tourism and Hospitality Management, from the Dual State University Ravensburg in Germany.
+Monika Westphal has a B.A. in Business Administration with Tourism and Hospitality Management from the Dual State University Ravensburg in Germany.
 While studying her first degree, she worked as a trainee in various departments in a 5-stars luxury hotel in Bavaria, Germany.
-After finishing her first degree in 2014, she decided to study her second degree in Israel.
-Before she came to the Technion, she took several research and statistic courses, as well as psychology-related courses at the IDC in Herzliya, and studied Hebrew intensively.
-In October 2015, Monika was accepted as a regular graduate student in Behavioral Marketing at the Technion.
-Monika’s research focuses on customer wait, abandonment decisions, and customer emotion in service interactions.
-She joined the SEE-Lab team at the end of 2015 and currently works on her thesis on "Abandonment in Online Waiting: An Experimental Study on the Role of Information about Estimated Wait Time", advised by Prof. Anat Rafaeli and Dr. Galit B. Yom-Tov.
+After finishing her first degree in 2014, she decided to study her second degree in Israel at the Technion.
+Before she came to the Technion, she studied one year at the IDC in Herzliya.
+From October 2015 to Septemer 2017, Monika did her MSc. studies in Behavioral Sciences, advised by Prof. Anat Rafaeli and Dr. Galit B. Yom-Tov.
+At the end of 2015, Monika joined the SEE-Lab team.
+Since October 2017, Monika is a PhD candidate in Behavioral Science at the Technion, advised by Prof. Anat Rafaeli and Dr. Galit B. Yom-Tov.

 Galit B. Yom-Tov, Shelly Ashtar, Daniel Altman, Michael Natapov, Neta Barkay, Monika Westphal, and Anat Rafaeli.
 2018.
 Customer Sentiment in Web-Based Service Interactions: Automated Analyses and New Insights.
 In WWW ’18 Companion: The 2018 Web Conference Companion, April 23–27, 2018, Lyon, France.
 ACM, New York, NY, USA, 8 pages.